 IV.
 Christ, the “Prince of Peace”

 What do you think this title, Prince of Peace, really means?
 Doesn’t the term prince seem to fall short of what Christ deserves to be called?
-Why not call Him God of Peace or Savior or Peace?
-At first glance this title appears too limited.
+Why not call him God of Peace or Savior or Peace?
+At first glance, this title appears too limited.

-Well, think about far reaching our need for peace is.
-If there is anything the world, with all its pills and potions, searches for, it is peace.
+But, think about how far-reaching our need for peace is.
+If there is anything the world—with all its pills and potions—searches for it is peace.
 Each year Americans spend billions of dollars on pharmaceuticals.
 Why?
-Because we’re looking for relief from pain; we’re seeking comfort for our body; we want rest and serenity.
-There is not one area of life that peace isn’t needed.
-It’s needed without limitations or restrictions!
-For example:
+Because we’re looking for relief from pain; we’re seeking comfort for our body; we want rest and serenity in our soul.
+There is not one portion of life where peace isn’t needed!
+It’s without restrictions!
+Let me show you:

-Or do you want peace for your body but not for your relationships with others?
+- Or do you want peace for your body but not for your relationships with others?